 We have created this website as part of our ongoing project to:

-- acknowledge the environmental and social costs that the economy generates, the unsustainability of this and the unfairness of those costs being borne by those not benefiting from the economic processes concerned;
+• acknowledge the environmental and social costs that the economy generates, the unsustainability of this, and the unfairness of those costs being borne by those not benefiting from the economic processes concerned;

-- analyse these costs and identify the historical, structural and behavioural reasons why they exist; and
+• analyse these costs and identify the historical, structural and behavioural reasons why they exist; and

-- propose solutions tailored to the reasons identified.
+• propose solutions tailored to the reasons identified.

-We believe that our ideas are necessary (although not sufficient – not least because ideas are nothing without implementation) for finding a cure.
+We believe that our ideas are necessary to achieve the right balance between ethics and financial considerations in the economy and society.
 We propose ways of adapting free markets or of opening them up to adaptation by ethically-motivated market participants.

 A few notes